Bridging Industry and Academia

 Her research is in the areas of the economics of digitization, marketplace design, and the intersection of machine learning and econometrics.
 She has studied a range of application areas, including timber auctions, online advertising, the news media, and the application of technology for social impact.

-We are very happy to welcome Professor Athey to her keynote on November 5, 6.00PM CET, 9.00AM PDT (Zoom, register above).
+We are very happy to welcome Professor Athey to her keynote on November 5, 6.30PM CET, 9.30AM PDT.

 We are happy to welcome Alexander Molak, Host of the Causal Bandits Podcast, live-interviewing Ciarán M.Gilligan-Lee, Head of the Causal Inference Research Lab at Spotify.